 Here's how the fork is constructed.
 The damper rod is bolted to the bottom of the fork slider (that's the bolt on the very bottom) and the valve is clipped into the end of the fork tube.
 When the forks compress, the damper rod slides up through the valve.
 Likewise, when they extend, the damper rods extends through the valve.

-The extra bit on the left side is a sleeve that fits over the end of the rebound damper rod.
+The extra bit on the left side is a sleeve that fits over the bottom end of the rebound damper rod and provides a hydraulic bottoming stop, known commonly as a bottoming cone.
 At the upper right is the spring seat for the main spring on the rebound leg.
 The seat for the spring on the compression leg is part of the damper rod.

-All of these parts are immersed in oil, and the fork damping is determined by the way the oil is handled during these movements.
+All of these parts are immersed in oil, and the fork damping is determined by the way the oil is moved as the fork extends or compresses.
 There are two principle movements of oil: across the valve, and in and out of the damper assembly.
 I'll call these primary and secondary flow.
 The total damping is basically the combined effect of all fluid friction.

 Primary flow: Oil moving across the valve is easy to visualize in the picture above, by simply imagining the valve sliding back and forth with an imaginary fork tube providing walls on each side.
 When the forks are compressed, the valve is to the left and all of the fluid is to the right.
 Whe they are extended, the valve is to the right and the oil is all to the left.
 Since the valve body is fitted tightly into the tube, all of that oil has to flow between the valve and the damper rod as the fork moves.
 This is between 5 and 6.5cc of oil per centimeter of fork travel.